Tobias-Pe/DemoLocationbasedServices/README.md

-# DemoLocationbasedServices
+# Demo Locationbased Services

-Demonstration of androids location services
+The project uses simple examples to demonstrate the possibilities of android location services

+## Geofences